Successful inbound freight management depends on a strong logistics management program.

 Another factor affecting successful inbound freight management will revolve around compliance, safety, and accountability.
 Although the compliance safety and accountability scores were created in 2010 to enhance fleet management and improve the safety of truckers and civilian drivers, Congressional action in 2018 resulted in the hiding of this data from the public.

-Initial reports rain sketchy, but the scorecards and data will likely make an appearance this year.
-This will result in changes to how shippers view freight management and use technology to streamline processes.
+Initial reports ran sketchy, but the scorecards and data will likely make an appearance this year.
+This will result in changes to how shippers view freight management and use technology like advanced Freight Broker Software to streamline processes.

 Electric Trucks Should Reduce Trucking Rates